Structure formation: Recombination

 The universe was dominated by radiation for most of this stage, and due to the intense heat and radiation, the primordial hydrogen and helium were fully ionized into nuclei and free electrons.
 In this hot and dense situation, the radiation (photons) could not travel far before Thomson scattering off an electron.
 The universe was very hot and dense, but expanding rapidly and therefore cooling.
 Finally, at a little less than 400,000 years after the 'bang', it became cool enough (around 3000 K) for the protons to capture negatively charged electrons, forming neutral hydrogen atoms.
 (Helium atoms formed somewhat earlier due to their larger binding energy).
 Once nearly all the charged particles were bound in neutral atoms, the photons no longer interacted with them and were free to propagate for the next 13.8 billion years; we currently detect those photons redshifted by a factor 1090 down to 2.725 K as the Cosmic Microwave Background Radiation (CMB) filling today's universe.
 Several remarkable space-based missions (COBE, WMAP, Planck), have detected very slight variations in the density and temperature of the CMB.
 These variations were subtle, and the CMB appears very nearly uniformly the same in every direction.
-However, the slight temperature variations of order a few parts in 100,000 are of enormous importance, for they essentially were early "seeds" from which all subsequent complex structures in the universe ultimately developed.
+However, the slight temperature variations of order a few parts in 100,000 are of enormous importance, for they trace variations in the density that were the early "seeds" from which all subsequent complex structures in the universe ultimately developed.

-The theory of what happened after the universe's first 400,000 years is one of hierarchical structure formation: the smaller gravitationally bound structures such as matter peaks containing the first stars and stellar clusters formed first, and these subsequently merged with gas and dark matter to form galaxies, followed by groups, clusters and superclusters of galaxies.